TaoRuijie/TalkNet-ASD/README.md

 #### Data preparation

-We build an end-to-end script to detect and extract the active speaker from the raw video by our pretrain model.
+We build an end-to-end script to detect and extract the active speaker from the raw video by our pretrain model in TalkSet.

 You can put the raw video (`.mp4` and `.avi` are both fine) into the `demo` folder, such as `001.mp4`.